mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 # [Accommodation](#accommodation)

 Please make your hotel reservation directly to the hotels.
-We are arranging some deals with hotels and provide list of some recommended hotels near the venue.
-More details will be updated soon.
+We have arranged some deals with hotels and provide [a list of some recommended hotels near the venue](/events/stancon2018Helsinki/stancon-accommodation.html).

 # [Speakers and Schedule](#speakers-and-schedule)